csscomb/csscomb.js/README.md

 This project is actively mantained.
 But anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).

-Also you can become a mantainer.
+Also you can become a maintainer.
 To do that please ping [@tonyganch](https://github.com/tonyganch).

 ## Authors